venkatganesh/mysql-to-Json/README.md

 #Requirements

-This Program is used mysql client library if you are using Ubuntu apt-get install libmysqlcient-dev
+This Program is used mysql client library if you are using Ubuntu apt-get install libmysqlclient-dev